how I setup my Integrated Development Environment (IDE)

 BONUS!!!

-Since you made it this far, I have a gift for you, it makes using your computer easier and how to make a test driven development environment as well.
+I have a GIFT for you, since you made it this far.
+It makes going through your computer easier and the next chapter as well.
 This is how your computer is organized.
-Click here for the BONUS!
+Click HERE for the BONUS!